arben-grepi/JavascriptProject/README.md

 - `npm install`
 - `npm install express`

-The application runs on a server at: [ryhmiin.guidesoft.fi](https://ryhmiin.guidesoft.fi)
+The application runs on a server at: https://ryhmiin.guidesoft.fi

+You can see an introduction (in Finnish) to the tool at https://www.youtube.com/watch?v=nz7iTxuvaNE.

 *About the tool:*